Table of Contents

 Common Questions About Unclaimed Property

-No!
-If you want to search for unclaimed money by yourself and submit claims, it will not cost you any money.
+Not if you search and submit claims by yourself.
 You may, however, choose to work with a third-party organization to help you locate funds.
 If you do, try to find a business that charges no more than 10%.

 Possibly.
 These third-party companies are not necessary for the majority of people, but if you are having trouble locating funds or if you know you have a large amount of money waiting for you that’s proving difficult to get to, you may want to reach out to one of these locators.